 More electronic music, though in a more polished environment, is what you get at Goa Club, while on Saturdays all the indie kids head to Circolo degli Artisti to see gigs by the likes of Kaiser Chiefs and CSS and dance to the rock DJs until late.
 The top night out on the gay scene is Muccassassina, at Qube.
 Be warned, concepts such as “personal space” and “privacy” mean nothing there.
 For vintage fans, it’s worth checking out Micca Club, a refurbished dugout turned into a totally stylish club devoted to 60’s music, burlesque shows and Sunday flea markets.

-On Qype you can find many guides and reviews written by travellers in a variety of languages.
-The official Municipality’s website for toursim has weather and plenty of cultural and practical info.
+The official Municipality’s website for tourism has weather and plenty of cultural and practical info.
 For more tips by local experts – especially bars, restaurants and culture – you’ll find Spotted by Locals an invaluable source.

-The Eternal City has been depicted in all possible ways from HBO’s Rome to Federico Fellini’s La Dolce Vita and of course, Dan Brown’s Angels and Demons – yes, you can take the tour.
-In the non-fiction field, there is a variety of guides like Lonely Planet and Rough Guides.
+Robert Graves’ I, Claudius is an entertaining way to relive the follies and vices of ancient Rome in decline.
+For something more contemporary you could try the cult detective novel That Awful Mess on the Via Merulana.
+For practical info there is a variety of guides like Lonely Planet and Rough Guides.
 At the newsagent, ask for the local edition of Time Out and while in hip shops and bars look for 06 free press, an overall good listings magazine (it’s tiny, so look hard!).

 Soundtrack to the City